-(a) the retention and protection of trees and other natural features that make a significant contribution to the landscape or biodiversity value of the local environment, provided that this can be done without unduly compromising the achievement of a good design solution for the site; and

-(b) new landscaping for the site as an integral part of the development, with new tree, shrub and hedgerow planting suitable for the location, including wildlife habitat creation; and

-(c) the protection and management of existing and new landscape, ecological and geological features during and after construction, including the replacement of any trees or plants introduced as part of the development scheme which die, are removed or become seriously damaged or diseased; and

-(d) the protection and, where necessary and feasible, the enhancement of water quality and habitat of any aquatic environment in or adjoining the site.
-For riverside development, this includes the need to consider options for riverbank naturalisation.
+- (a) the retention and protection of trees and other natural features that make a significant contribution to the landscape or biodiversity value of the local environment, provided that this can be done without unduly compromising the achievement of a good design solution for the site; and - (b) new landscaping for the site as an integral part of the development, with new tree, shrub and hedgerow planting suitable for the location, including wildlife habitat creation; and - (c) the protection and management of existing and new landscape, ecological and geological features during and after construction, including the replacement of any trees or plants introduced as part of the development scheme which die, are removed or become seriously damaged or diseased; and - (d) the protection and, where necessary and feasible, the enhancement of water quality and habitat of any aquatic environment in or adjoining the site.
+For riverside development, this includes the need to consider options for riverbank naturalisation (see Flood and Water Management SPD for further guidance).